dmulholl/mp3lib/readme.md

 # MP3Lib

-A basic Go library for parsing MP3 files.
+A simple Go library for parsing MP3 files.